Skip to main content

 A list of environments

-When a feature is disabled in an environment, the feature will not be returned via the SDK, and that feature will always evaluate to null and ignore any other targeting or override rules.
+When a feature is disabled in an environment, the feature will not be returned via the SDK, and that feature will always evaluate to null and ignore any other targeting or feature rules.

 Environments and SDKs